owenmorris/bucketcors/README.md

 This program creates a new S3 bucket for a domain (or updates an existing one) so it can act as a website and so that Fargo can write to it via CORS requests.

 It is licensed via the GPL.
+It is also very very rough - consider it v0.001; if it breaks things you get to keep both pieces.

 Installation
 ============